 The XS1-U8A-64-FB96 device includes 128 bytes of deep sleep memory for state storage during sleep mode.
-Data stored in the memory is lost if the device is powered down.
+Deep sleep memory is volatile and if device input power is remove, the data will be lost.

 11 USB PHY

 The USB PHY provides High-Speed and Full-Speed, device, host, and on-the-go functionality.
 The PHY is configured through a set of peripheral registers (Appendix F), and data is communicated through ports on the digital node.
 A library, libxud\s.a, is provided to implement USB device functionality.